zhengchenliang/FPS-file-format/README.md

 ```bash
 $ fps json x.fps
 ```
-Converts an FPS file to a structured JSON format, preserving all data, background references, and nested relationships.
-The output is saved with a `.json` extension.
+Converts an FPS file to a structured JSON format, preserving the hierarchy and relationships:
+- Chart data is mapped to a `_chart` section with `_set`, `_key`, and `_run` properties.
+- Background references are mapped to a `_backg` section with nested structures.
+- Handles void-body files (files starting with "-||" that only serve as references to other files).
+- Processes the complete reference chain even when intermediate files have no direct values.
+- Automatically handles arrays, nested objects, and primitive data types.
+- Properly formats numeric and string values according to JSON standards.

 Convert JSON to FPS:
 ```bash
 $ fps flat x.json
 ```
-Converts a JSON file back to the FPS format, creating a main FPS file (with `_.fps` extension) and potentially multiple supporting FPS files for nested structures.
+Converts a JSON file back to the FPS format:
+- Creates a main FPS file with a `_.fps` extension.
+- Generates additional FPS files for nested objects and arrays.
+- For arrays, creates individual element files (with numeric suffixes) and a container file.
+- For nested objects, creates separate FPS files with appropriate naming conventions.
+- For objects without direct properties but with nested structures, creates void-body files (starting with "-||").
+- Maintains relationships through background references.
+- Handles arrays, nested objects, and primitive values appropriately.
+- Preserves the complete data structure and relationships from the JSON.

 Run External Scripts: